 “You couldn’t have been surprised, Peter?”
 Koby asked me.
 Next at-bat, Koby roped a base hit.

-No, I wasn’t surprised.
-I was thinking about Sparky Anderson and the bus ride from Lakeland to Winter Haven in 1984 for Roger Clemens’ first start in a Red Sox uniform.
+No, I wasn’t surprised Koby.
+I was thinking about your dad’s first preseason start in a Sox uniform, Sparky Anderson, and that bus ride from Lakeland to Winter Haven in 1984.

 The end.